 Texas Truck Accident Risk Outsized as National Number Climbs

 A new report from the Federal Motor Carrier Safety Administration (FMCSA) reveals large truck accidents and bus accidents rose by 8 percent between 2014 and 2015.
-Although this figure is a 26 percent rise since 2009, it's still 18 percent lower than than the number reported in 2005, which was 5,231.
+Although this figure is a 26 percent rise since 2009, it's still 18 percent lower than the number reported in 2005, which was 5,231.

 Still, the upward swing isn't the way we like to see these things go, particularly given the fact that motor vehicles - and large trucks and buses in particular - are increasingly being designed with enhanced safety features.
 Some examples include: